-As a pragmatic trial using standard treatment as part of the medical management arm we shall not assess precisely any Sterimar saline device residuum.
-The patients will be asked at the 6-month visit to estimate how many months they took their isotonic saline nasal spray.
+As a pragmatic trial using standard treatment as part of the medical management arm we shall not assess precisely any Sterimar device residuum.
+The participants will be asked at the 6-month visit to estimate how many bottles of Sterimar isotonic nasal spray were used, thus allowing a calculation to be made of how many sprays were delivered since commencement of treatment.

-During monitoring visits the monitor will check that the patient received the 6 months' supply of Sterimar saline device.
+During monitoring visits the monitor will check that the patient received the 6 months' supply of Sterimar device.